 DİSK presents a number of proposals to the government for the prevention of unemployment, the preservation of employment and the reduction of the loss of income.
 Amongst the demands stated in this report are the requirements to ban all dismissals.
 Including the exceptions during Covid-i9 period, the improvement of the conditions to benefit from unemployment insurance and the levels of allowance, the deletion of preconditions of benefitting from unemployment and short-term work allowances.
 As well as, the reduction in weekly hours of work to 37.5 hours without loss of income, in line with the principle of ‘in order for everyone to work, less work for everyone,’ a reduction of the annual 270 hours of overtime work to 90 hours.

 The Research Centre of DİSK (DİSK-AR) published a report on 5 February 2021 named ‘Resources Apportioned to Fight the Social and Economic Effects of Covid-19 in the World and in Turkey’’.
 In this research report, the economic support packages and expenditures of governments in the world and in Turkey during the Covid-19 period (2020) are analysed in a comparative manner.
-It is explained that as of January 2021, the cash financial supports to directly increase incomes at the global level add up to 7.9 trillion US Dollars.
+It is explained that as of January 2021, the cash financial supports to directly increase incomes at the global level adds up to 7.9 trillion US Dollars.
 It is stated that 6 trillion Dollars of credit and guarantee support were provided for companies and banks.
-In the report it is emphasized that there is great disparity in the distribution of cash supports amongst country groups and that Turkey’s expenditures constitute only one-thousandth of the 7.9 trillion Dollar global income support.
+In the report, it is emphasized that there is a great disparity in the distribution of cash supports amongst country groups and that Turkey’s expenditures constitute only one-thousandth of the 7.9 trillion Dollar global income support.
 The ten high-income countries of the G20, is the country group providing the highest income and expenditure support with 6 trillion Dollars.
 While it is underlined that for the middle-income countries, including Turkey, this proportion is 3.6% and for the poor countries it is 1.6%, it is emphasized that populations that are most vulnerable and in need of income support in the world cannot benefit from the assistance provided in the world in general.